ksharonin/feds-benchmarking/.ipynb_checkpoints/README-checkpoint.md

 ### Who Can Benefit from FEDS-PEC?

-FEDS-PEC is primarily aimed at users of the NASA Making Earth System Data Records for Use in Research Environments (MAAP) platform and the broader Earth science research community.
+FEDS-PEC is primarily aimed at users of the NASA Multi-Algorithm and Analysis Platform (MAAP) platform and the broader Earth science research community.

 ## Installation Instructions